codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 Unlike [HTML](https://codenart.github.io/begin/) and
 [CSS](https://codenart.github.io/beauty/), JavaScript is a programming language.
-With JavaScript, you can teach the computer to think and make decision base on certain situation.
+With JavaScript, you can teach the computer to think and make decision based on certain situation.

 > JavaScript can make your website smart.